recnepstruk/student-resources-web/speaking-in-code.md

     year: 2011
 }]

-// 1. define a variable `anon` with a value of an anonymous function
+// 1. define a variable `anon` with a value of an anonymous function, which takes no parameters
 // 2. within the body of that function, return null;
 //
 // Another way to say this:
 //
-// 1. use a function expression to define a variable named `anon` which takes no parameters
+// 1. use a function expression to define a variable named `anon`, which takes no parameters
 // 2. within the body of that function, return null;
 //
 var anon = function() { // 1